eth-lre/thesis-template/readme.md

 ## Usage

 1. Open `main.tex` in your LaTeX editor.
-2. Modify the content of each chapter in the `subsection.tex`.
+2. Modify the content of each chapter in the `content/subsection.tex`.
 3. Add your bibliography entries in the `references.bib`.
 4. Customize the style in the `mydefs.sty` directory if needed.